 Nigel insists that credit for the LOtC Lifetime Achievement award for Excellence & Innovation for teaching outside the classroom, as well as the Society for Allergy Friendly Environmental (SAFE) Gardening Educator of the Year award, must go to his wife Ross.
 Ross has filled the many holes left in his business with time spent with children’s workshops, learning outside the classroom and allergy friendly planting.

-To get in touch please email Nigel using the form below:
+To get in touch please email Nigel on: [email protected]

 |Thomas L. Ogren